Multidimensional Budget-Feasible Mechanism Design: Introduction

 We next design {\em polytime} universally budget-feasible mechanisms for various special cases of interest (that achieve $O(1)$ approximation).
 For XOS valuations and {\em superadditive} cost functions, our mechanisms run in polytime given a constrained demand oracle (Theorems~\ref{xossupaddpolythm} and~\ref{xossupaddpolythm-overbid}).

 For {\em additive valuations and additive cost functions}, a constrained demand oracle corresponds to solving a knapsack problem, and we show that, we can (roughly speaking) solve related (scaled and rounded) knapsack problems optimally and thereby obtain polytime mechanisms (Theorems~\ref{additivethm} and~\ref{additivethm-overbid}).
-(We do not require any oracle access here since the additive valuation and costs are now explicitly specified in the input.)
+(We do not require any oracle access here since the input now explicitly specifies the additive valuation and costs.)

 In presenting our universally budget-feasible mechanisms, we present them first in the simpler setting where we assume no-overbidding (Section~\ref{xos-bfuni}), as this helps to illustrate some of the main ideas, and the arguments become much simpler.
 We then discuss how to drop this assumption in Section~\ref{overbid}.
 (Recall that all the results in Table~\ref{approxtable} hold without assuming no-overbidding.)